FoodegyIncorporated/FastFoodApp/README.md

 https://docs.expo.io/get-started/installation/

 Then grab the Expo Go app on your phone.
 Make sure your phone and your computer are on the same network.

+Once you have all that installed, navigate to project folder inside your terminal and enter:

+`expo start`

+If this is your first launch, you'll need to scan a QR code.
+After that the app should pop-up.